Wearables have made big strides in monitoring how stressed we are, and the likes of Garmin, Apple, Fitbit and Google are all on board.

 Until that lands, the current version of Wear across its many watches offer the ability to access new guided breathing features that are very similar to what Apple, Samsung and Fitbit offer from the wrist.

 Available on all Wear OS smartwatches with heart rate monitors, it can be found inside the Google Fit app.
 Breathing exercises take two minutes and you'll need remain still to complete the exercises.

 The screen will prompt you when to inhale and exhale with an animated ring, helping to slow down your breathing to a more relaxed pace.
 When you're done, you'll get a summary of your breathing time and how many deep breaths you managed during that time.

-While Google isn't necessarily bringing anything groundbreaking in this space just yet, it's at least made a start and caught up with its competitors.
+While Google isn't necessarily bringing anything groundbreaking in this space just yet, it might just have bigger plans when it's big new software update finally lands.

 Now for something slightly different.
 Muse is a wearable that's all about sensing what's going on in your brain and allowing you to change your state yourself, rather than zapping you with electric signals.

 Using seven EEG (Electroencephalogram) sensors along your scalp, the Muse measures your brain activity in real-time and alerts you to calm and stressed moments through audio cues.
 It then guides you through a series of exercises in order to train yourself and identify distractions.

 The idea is you'll then be able to go it alone and apply these calming techniques to your daily routine.
 So it's essentially just meditation for those who need a tool to help them out.